iskconproject/sevabook/docs/prd.md

 #### Barcode Generation
 - System will generate unique barcodes for each inventory item
-- Support for standard barcode formats: EAN-13, Code 128
+- Support for standard barcode formats: EAN-13, Code 128, QR codes
 - Each book variant (different language of same title) will have a unique barcode
 - Barcodes will encode item ID and can be linked to full product information in database